 Candiac, Delson, La Prairie, Sainte-Catherine, Saint-Constant, Saint-Mathieu, Saint-Philippe

-Fifteen direct routes will provide users with quick access to the REM: 6 to Panama Station and 9 to Brossard station.
-New routes will also facilitate travel between municipalities and towards major South Shore hubs:
+Fifteen direct lines give users rapid access to the REM: 6 connecting to Panama terminus and 9 to Brossard terminus.

 Candiac, Sainte-Catherine, Saint-Constant and Delson train stations

 Industrial sectors in Delson, Champlain-Candiac, La Prairie and Sainte-Catherine

 You wish to combine car commuting and public transit?
 Take advantage of our Georges-Gagné, Montcalm-Candiac and La Prairie park-and-ride lots.
 They are free for public transit users and served by most of the new bus lines.

 The goal of the network reconfiguration is to analyze bus services on the entire exo territory in order to make them more efficient, by optimizing schedules, frequencies and bus routes.
 Strengths and weaknesses of the network are examined in the light of present and future needs of the public.
 The various services are then modified according to this input to offer the sector in question more adequate service.

 Exo was created in 2017 in order to improve the coherence between bus services on the North and South shores of Montreal.
 Until then, 14 different transit organizations had been providing bus service around Montreal.
 We wish to take advantage of the regrouping of all these services under the exo banner to optimize service and answer the public’s needs more adequately.
 This reconfiguration, which proceeds progressively sector by sector, will allow us to:

 offer better connectivity within the exo network and with the other public transit networks in the Greater Montreal